 Community Forest Program

 The Community Forest Program is a U.S. Forest Service program which offers matching funds to local governments and non-profit conservation organizations for fee title acquisition of forests.
 Forests purchased through this program are owned by local governments and/or non-profit land conservation groups and are managed to provide public benefits including access and recreation, watershed protection, and wildlife habitat, as well as economic benefits from timber and non-timber products.
-Forests acquired through this program must be privately owned land that is at least five acres in size and at least 75 percent forested.
 See the U.S. Forest Service page for more information.

 - Full fee title acquisition is required.
 Conservation easements are not eligible.